NMason1990/Data-Analysis-2-Capstone-Project/README.md

 ### FaB_TCG_Project - Jupyter Notebook Setup

 1. **Clone the Repo**

 In the terminal or gitbash enter - git clone https://github.com/NMason1990/FaB_TCG_Project.git cd FaB_TCG_Project

 2. **Create and Activate the Conda Environment**

-In the terminal enter -
-conda env create -f environment.yml conda activate fab_tcg
+In the terminal enter: conda env create -f environment.yml Then : conda activate fab_tcg

 3. **Launch Jupyter Notebook**
-In the Terminal Enter- jupyter notebook
+In the Terminal Enter : jupyter notebook

 4. **Open the files in your interpreter**
 The .ipynb files for api-data and tcgplayer_scraper are files that show the progress of getting my data sets